HirotheChamp/Pong/README.md

 ## Background
-Recreating the famous Pong game using Java
+Recreating the famous Pong game using Java language